MentoskaPraha/Big-Chungus-Bot/README.md

 - Info = Get information about something.
     - User = Get information about a user.
     - Server = Get information about the server you are in.

+# Bot Function
+By default the Big-Chungus-Bot comes with the following functions, however these can can be removed/customized or custom functions can be added.
+Functions are all the other interactions and actions the bot preforms on his own.

+- Verification = Upon clicking a button the user will recieve a new role.
+- Auto Event Announcement = When a new Discord Event is created the bot will announce it in a selected channel.